 Remove the hassle and pressure of planning activities on vacation with Peek.
 The site curates a selection of fun activities for you that you can book online or via the company's mobile app.
-You can also use Peek's Travel Guides to see an overview of the top things to see or use the "Perfect Days" feature to book a complete itinerary with "insider tips and hidden gems from tastemakers," according to the website.
+You can also use Peek's travel Guides to see an overview of the top things to see or use the "Perfect Days" feature to book a complete itinerary with "insider tips and hidden gems from tastemakers," according to the website.

-4. The Trip Tribe
+6. The Trip Tribe

-5. Welcome Beyond
+7. Welcome Beyond

 Travelers with a spontaneous streak will love Triposo, an app that gives you personalized suggestions for things to do on your trip while you're on the go.
 Users can book tours and activities via the app, as well as learn important information about their destination's history, culture, currency and language.
 Before you go on your trip, download Triposo's destination guide to your device, and while you're there, get real-time updates about what's going on nearby.
-Bonus: The app works offline too, so you don't need to search for Wi-Fi to find your next activity.
+Bonus: The app works offline too, so you don't need to search for WiFi to find your next activity.

-11. Stray Boots
+12. Stray Boots

 Exploring a new city doesn't have to be about meandering around looking at tourist attractions.
 Turn your next trip into a real-life scavenger hunt with Stray Boots.
-Download the app, select and purchase the tour you want to go on, then activate it while you're connected to the Internet (you only need it to load beforehand, and it can be offline during play).
+Download the app, select and purchase the tour you want to go on, then activate it while you're connected to the Internet (you only need it to load beforehand; it can be offline during play).
 The app will guide you through your chosen city while you and your friends or family members complete challenges, answer trivia questions, take fun photos and earn points.
 Along with many popular U.S. cities like New York and San Diego, you can also participate in scavenger hunts in London, Paris, Copenhagen and Tel Aviv.

-Additional reporting by Brittney Morgan (Helmrich).
+Additional reporting by Shannon Gausepohl and Brittney Morgan.